 Envisioning the scene of pooping while delivering the baby, many women want to know how to avoid pooping while giving birth, and retain the beauty of childbirth in a memorable way.
 Well, there are certain measures you can take to prevent your body from pooping during delivery.

 1. Get an Enema While You Can

 The best way to avoid pooping is to not have any poop inside your body in the first place.
 When your contractions begin, and you reach the clinic, if your doctors say that your labour is still in the early stages, you can request them to help you with an enema, especially if you feel that your bowels are full.
 By clearing up your bowels, you will be more relaxed and can fully concentrate on delivering your baby.
 The enema should be performed by trained professionals and under guided supervision.

 2. Don’t Hold Back if You Want to Poop

 Just the way labour tends to set in when the time is right, pooping usually happens the same way, pregnant or not.
 In case your contractions have begun, and you do feel the need to poop, don’t avoid it or try to stop it with the rationalisation that you can get it done once the baby is delivered.
 If you are still in the early stages of labour, your baby can wait for some time.
 Go to the toilet and empty your bowels.
 The mental calm of having cleansed your intestines can facilitate labour to proceed properly.

 3. Opting for Suppository Medication

-4. Do Not Hog on Food during Labour
+4. Do Not Eat During Labour

-5. Maintain a Proper Diet to Avoid Constipation during Delivery
+5. Maintain a Proper Diet to Avoid Constipation During Delivery

 Also read: 12 Tips for Easy Labor and Delivery